MdHasibulHasan1/career-hub-main-a9/README.md

-# CareerBoost Repository
+## CareerBoost Repository

 CareerBoost is a professional networking site that allows you to search for jobs and apply directly through the platform based on your skills and interests.

 ## Here are some of its best features:

-1. You can see full details of any Job.
+- You can find Jobs based on your skills and interests.
-2. You can find Jobs based on your skills and interests.
+- You can apply for multiple jobs if you are interested.
-3. You can apply for multiple jobs if you are interested.
+- you can also see your all Applied Jobs
-4. you can also see your all Applied Jobs
+- You can see full details of any Job.

 ## Live Link